gunnerreyna/Bayesian-Bandit-Price-Optimizer/README.md

 I built a multi-armed bandit engine that uses he Bayesian Bandit algorithm to optimize options.
 The same test data will be used to compare results from my engine with results using the A/B testing method.

 #The Test
-Three price options will be tested to find the most profitable option.
+Three price options will be tested to find the most profitable one to use.
 The test data will be represented in the following way:

 ![TestData](images/TestData.png "TestData")